Heated Arguments and Cold Feet: Climate Change, Conflict, and Migration

 Climate change is caused by the excessive release of greenhouse gases into the atmosphere; its results are vast but include an increase in the growing period of warm weather crops, as well as droughts, heat waves, a change in precipitation patterns, stronger hurricanes, rising sea levels (1-4 feet by 2100), and the melting of glaciers.

-Considering that climate change is happening in every ecosystem on earth, it will inevitably impact the lives of the humans within them, in turn impacting the relationships between and within nations.
+Considering that climate change is happening in every ecosystem on earth, it will inevitably impact the lives of humans within them, in turn impacting the relationships between and within nations.
 Scientists have found a strong correlation between climate change and human migration.
 Moreover, within politically unstable countries, the implications of increasing temperatures have been stressors for civil conflict.

 The Syrian Civil War and Climate Change